realSynced/realSynced/README.md

 - :telescope: I’m currently a student, learning Web Developing on my own time.
 In addition to that, I have experience with Java and Python coding languages..

-- :seedling: Learning Web Developing (HTML, CSS & JavaScript).
+- :seedling: Learning libraries such as ReactJS and NextJS Framework.

 - :zap: In my free time, I like to read articles about the latest tech discoveries, and work on projects.